 Learning how to become a permanent or temporary resident in Sweden differs depending on your country of origin.
-If you are an EU citizen you have a right of residence and do not need a residence permit.
+If you are an EU citizen, you have a right of residence and do not need a residence permit.
 However, EU citizens should still register themselves with the Swedish Tax Agency as having moved to Sweden.
-This will enable you to get a personnummer, which will benefit you greatly if living in Sweden long-term.
+This will enable you to get a personnummer, which you need if you are living in Sweden long-term.

 Temporary Resident Permit: Requirements and Fees

-In order to complete an application for temporary residency as a non-EU citizen, you will need to present the following documents:
+In order to complete an application for a temporary residence permit as a non-EU citizen, you will need to present the following documents:

-Temporary residence gives you the right to live and work in Sweden, but only a temporary basis.
-Given the conditions of your permit, you will be able to renew it every year, but note that this is not guaranteed.
+Temporary residence gives you the right to temporarily live and work in Sweden.
+You will be able to renew it every year depending on the conditions of your permit, but note that this is not guaranteed.
 If you change jobs while in Sweden, you will need to update this status on your residence permit.

 How to get Permanent Residency in Sweden

-To get permanent residence in Sweden, you must have been living in the country continuously for five years.
+To get permanent residency in Sweden, you must have been living in the country continuously for five years.
 EU citizens will be granted this residency at the end of the five years, even if some of that time was spent being unemployed.
-Non-EU citizens will need to prove that they were employed during the full five years (even if it is self-employment) and that they were capable of supporting themselves and their families.
+Non-EU citizens will need to prove that they were employed during the full five years (even if it is self-employment) and that they could support themselves and their families.